FAQ

 What if it rains?

 Most weather can be worked around, and timelines are meant to be flexible.
-If we need to adjust, we adjust, and we’ll still make something beautiful.
+If we need to adjust, we adjust.

-A little weather can add extra character to the day.
-For couples who want to lean into it, rain and wind can bring an adventurous element that you can’t plan.
+A little weather can even add character to the day.
+For couples who want to lean into it, rain and wind can bring something memorable and alive.

-In the rare case that the weather truly affects the entire day in a way that keeps you from getting the photos you were hoping for, I’m happy to schedule a short couple’s session within a reasonable timeframe after the wedding at no additional charge.
+In the rare case that weather truly affects the entire day and keeps you from getting the photos you were hoping for, I am happy to schedule a short couple’s session within a reasonable timeframe after the wedding at no additional charge.

 Hair, makeup, and attire would be your responsibility for that session.

-What if our venue is dark (or lighting is tricky)?
+What if our venue is dark or the lighting is tricky?

-Dark venues can be incredible.
-They often have a moody atmosphere, and if you chose a space like that, you probably love that vibe too.
-My goal is to capture it honestly, not correct it into something it isn’t.
+Dark venues can be beautiful, and if you chose a space like that, there is probably something about that atmosphere you already love.
+My goal is to photograph it honestly, not flatten it into something it is not.

-The equipment I bring is absolutely up to the task, and if lighting is tricky, I have my own lighting I can use when needed.
-Most of the time I’ll either lean into the natural mood of the space, or use flash and external lighting in a way that complements the venue rather than changing the look of it.
+The equipment I bring is fully up to the task, and when needed I have lighting of my own that I can use in a way that complements the space rather than changing it completely.

 Still have questions?

-If you feel a connection to the work, I’d love to hear what you’re planning.
+If you feel a connection to the work, I would love to hear what you are planning.